-To address some of the issues previously raised regarding land access, Ridgelands has provided landholders with copies of the NSW Land Access Guidelines and utilised the Deed of Access template.
-A decision was also made not to enter into negotiation of compensation rates, to ensure equity between landholders at this stage of the Project.
+To address previously raised issues regarding land access, Ridgelands has provided landholders with copies of the NSW Land Access Guidelines and utilised the Deed of Access template.
+A decision was also made not to enter into individual negotiation of compensation rates, to ensure equity between landholders at this stage of the Project.
+Site specific requirements are addressed as required, e.g. temporary or permanent gates where necessary.